Calprotectin, from the very beginning…

 Placing a Quantum Blue reader in spoke settings enables for single tests to be performed when there a requirement for a rapid result to help support clinical decision making and giving a result that will correlate with the other BÜHLMANN assays, be that the fCAL® turbo, fCAL® ELISA or the IBDoc®.

-It is simple to use in either the clinic or laboratory setting.
+It is simple to use in a laboratory setting.

 The excellent correlation to the more automated laboratory methods enables the Quantum Blue to support the pathology consolidation ‘hub & spoke’ model.
 The main hub lab may be running the fCAL ELISA or the fCAL turbo method, but the spoke settings can have a Quantum Blue reader for testing urgent samples supporting the calprotectin service across the healthcare network.